 Use your writing website for blogging about the topics you want to write to make money.
 Writing blog articles like this is an excellent way to provide samples if you don’t have a lot to put in your portfolio or haven’t done any paid writing yet.

 Just make sure that your content is well-written and engaging.
 Also, promote it on social media to spread the word.

 When you add email subscribers to your list, whether they’re customers or not, you have their ears.
 They’ve given you their permission to receive information from you.
 As a result, you have the opportunity to provide them with valuable information.

-The more helpful information you provide, the better your chances of selling your products to them or gaining them as clients.
+The more helpful information you provide, the better your chances of selling your products to them or gaining them as freelance writing clients.